 Point them out.

-Richard L. Borges II, immediate past president of the Appraisal Institute, a Chicago-based industry group, says appraisers often find it handy to have the owner present during a review of the home because it lets them ask questions and get them answered right away: How old is your roof?
+Richard L. Borges II, past president of the Appraisal Institute, a Chicago-based industry group, says appraisers often find it handy to have the owner present during a review of the home because it lets them ask questions and get them answered right away: How old is your roof?
 How often do you have to have your septic system serviced?

 If you aren't at the home during the walk-through, leave a letter detailing all you've done to your home.